Data Science Major, B.A.

 Geographic Information Science

-This specialization equips students to understand fundamentals of GIScience concepts and build expert knowledge in the use of geospatial technologies such as GIS, remote sensing, spatial analysis and modeling, database development and management, programming, Web GIS, and geovisualization.
+This concentration equips students to understand fundamentals of GIScience concepts and build expert knowledge in the use of geospatial technologies such as GIS, remote sensing, spatial analysis and modeling, database development and management, programming, Web GIS, and geovisualization.

 Code | Title | Hours |